Meaning and Definition of Office

 Functions of an Office:

-The office performs a variety of functions to fulfill organizational goals.
+The office performs a variety of functions to fulfil organizational goals.
 An office’s operations can be split into standard and administrative parts.
 Regular functions include information and repetition functions.
 Administrative functions are similar to regular functions in that they assist the typical duties and ensure the smooth operation of the office.

 The following sections outline the standard functions performed by all sorts of offices.